je2781/nao_medical/README.md

 I finally moved onto the api folder to design the handler to translate the transcript.
 The OpenAI model was designed with redaction of patient names, doctor names, and private details for HIPAA privacy.
 I also purified the dom as a security measure for XSS attacks.

 __User guide is on the right-top corner of the page__

+## How to run the app
+From the main directory type 'npm run dev' for development

 ## Deployment